induktio/thinker/Details.md

 Thinker prioritizes naval invasions if the closest enemy is located on another continent.
 Otherwise, most of the focus is spent on building land and air units.
 At any given time, only one priority landing zone can be active for the AI.
 Maximum distance for invasions depends slightly on pathfinding but it should be possible on all Huge maps.

-Base garrisoning priorities are also handled entirely by the new logic which tries prioritize vulnerable border bases much more than usual.
+Base garrisoning priorities are also handled entirely by the new logic which tries to prioritize vulnerable border bases much more than usual.
 Air units also utilize the same priorities when deciding where to rebase.
 You might notice there's less massive AI stacks being rebased around for no meaningful reason.
 Instead Thinker tries to rebase the aircraft in much smaller stacks to more bases so that they can cover a larger area.

 Hurry and upgrade formulas